preventative_01.jpg

 • Smokers and tobacco users are at greater risk of developing oral cancer and gum disease.
 In addition, tobacco products cause permanent stains, which cannot be removed by brushing, and it can also cause a heavy build-up of tartar, requiring more frequent dental cleanings.

-Please call us if you have any questions regarding our denture services: 818-688-7646
+Please call us if you have any questions regarding our preventive services: 818-688-7646